 What Do D.C.
 Law Schools Have to Offer?

-As you decide whether to go to law school in Washington D.C., there are a number of resources to help you weigh your options.
-The American Bar Association (ABA), for example, compiles annual standard law school reports containing a wealth of statistics by school from tuition costs to bar passage rates and everything in between.
+As you decide whether to go to law school in Washington, D.C., there are a number of resources to help you weigh your options.
+To start, you might think about law school rankings, the cost of tuition, and what you want to do after you graduate.

-- Howard University School of Law
+Howard University School of Law

 George Washington University Law School

 In addition, GW Law confers a wide variety of law degrees, including a Doctor of Juridical Science, a degree that could be of benefit if you're planning on a career in the academic world.

 American University, Washington College of Law

 Although not located in downtown D.C., American University's law school, ranked among the top 80 in the nation, is still close to the seat of the federal government.
 Its law school offers a diverse range of academic opportunities for law students, including summer abroad and semester exchange programs.

 As you start planning your legal career, remember that there is a universe of support to help you along the way.
 The lawyers at FindLaw have a wealth of experience and are more than happy to share information and advice to help get your career off the ground.
-Keep connected with FindLaw for Law Students to learn more about what law school and a legal career have to offer.
+Stay connected to FindLaw for Law Students to learn more about what law school and a legal career have to offer.